What is the purpose of a deposition in a car accident lawsuit?

 - Your income and how it may have been affected since the time of the accident due to your injury and inability to return to your regular job full time

 - Your motor vehicle driving history, specifically if you have been involved in any other accidents or received any tickets and points against your driving record

 Contact a Personal Injury Lawyer in Miami

 The legal process of filing a lawsuit can be stressful and confusing.
-If you have questions about the deposition process or about your personal injury case, contact our service today to speak with a car accident attorney Miami victims can trust.
+If you have questions about the deposition process or about your personal injury case, contact a car accident attorney Miami victims can trust.